-Does anyone else out there love cleaning tack? 🙋🏻♀️ No?
+Does anyone else out there love cleaning tack?
+No?
 Just me?
-Tack cleaning and conditioning is essential to prolong the life of your tack and also makes it soft, supple, and beautiful.
+Tack cleaning and conditioning are essential to prolong the life of your tack and also makes it soft, supple, and beautiful.
 I consider tack care as somewhat of an art-form, and find it therapeutic.
-You an call me crazy and you wouldn’t be wrong. 🤪 But as with most things in life, there’s a right way to do it and a very wrong way.
+You can call me crazy and you wouldn’t be wrong.
+But as with most things in life, there’s a right way to do it and a very wrong way.
 Here are my top 5 tips for getting the most out of your tack cleaning sesh.

 1. Make sure your tack is CLEAN before using any type of oil/grease/conditioner/balm.
 If you leave grime and add conditioner, you’re sealing in the dirt and giving it the opportunity to cake on.